massgov/mayflower/packages/react/README.md

 Alongside the `index.js` and `index.mjs` (ES5 and ES6 versions), inside of each components in `dist/`, you will find a `index.d.ts` (type declarations) generated during the `rush build:react` step.
 > You can manually run the convertion script on a specific component.
 For example, run this in the repo root:

 > $ `node packages/react/scripts/jsx-to-tsx packages/react/src/components/atoms/buttons/Button/index.js`

 > This command will create create a new `.tsx` copy of the Button index.js file and converts it to typescript, in the same place.

 > This is an intermediate step of the final distribution.
-In the build step, this script will run on each component, then the generated type declarations of the component will be extracted into a d.ts and placed in the distribution folder.
+In the build step, this script will run on each component, then the generated type declarations of the component will be extracted into a `d.ts` file and placed in the distribution folder.
-> This can also be used for development/debugging purposed.
+> This can also be used for development/debugging purposes.

 Eventually, we want to fully convert mayflower-react to a typescript component library.
 See what's next in [this Jira ticket](https://massgov.atlassian.net/browse/DP-26542).